 The Layout

 The textbook opens with a 3-page Pronunciation Guide.
 Then you’re on your own for the rest of the text as far as pointing out these phonemes and making sure your student can sound out their vocabulary words, not just memorise them.
 But this can be overwhelming, because the vocabulary is organised by theme, not by phoneme.
+Yes, the accompanying CD has somebody pronouncing the vocabulary list (and singing the songs), but again, the emphasis is on the relation of the meanings of the words, not the sounds.

 Each lesson has a 2-page spread with approximately 15 vocabulary words, a grammar point (e.g. regular -er verb conjugation, pronouns, etc), a short dialogue, one translation exercise and one grammar exercise.